Help Center

 Mute, star, archive, and control notification preferences.

-You can manage your conversations from the conversation header or the right-click context menu in the sidebar.
+You can manage your conversations from the conversation header, the context menu on the sidebar row, or the settings panel (the gear icon in the header).
 The following options are available:

 • Star — Starred conversations appear at the top of your sidebar list for quick access.
 Toggle the star on or off at any time.